yetulaxman/linux-2/_tutorials/06-INNUca-pipeline.md

 2. Start pulling INNuca docker image from DockerHub

    Navigate to INNUca repository on [Dockerhub](https://hub.docker.com/r/ummidock/innuca).
-Explore some information such author, docker image and Tags, among others.
+Explore some information such as author information, docker image and its tags, among others.

    start pulling the image as below:
    ```bash